Backcountry Course in Canada

 Meet Your Trainer

-Bodie Shandro, one of our most skilled trainers, is a highly passionate mountain guide.
-Bodie is an educated level 3 ski instructor and educated CSGA ski guide.
-If these concepts seem unfamiliar, Bodie is, in short, a shark on skis.
-He has several years of experience as a heli-ski guide and is deeply passionate about delivering the best possible training to our Snowminders.
-Bodie teaches with the philosophy “you do not know what you do not know”, and will no doubt teach you a lot that you have never thought about.
+Bodie Shandro, one of our most skilled instructors, is a highly passionate mountain guide.
+Bodie is a CSIA level 3 ski instructor, certified CSGA ski guide, and skilled backcountry snowboarder.
+He has several years of experience as a heli-ski guide and over 35 years of exploring the backcountry.
+Bodie instructs with the philosophy “You don’t know what you don’t know”.

 A DAY ON THE COURSE